Projects of the Horticulture Research Group

 Reduction of pesticides input in horticulture

 This study examines the effects of "pesticide-free" cultivation methods of vegetables in comparison to IP production or cultivation according to BioSuisse guidelines by determining the effective production costs.
-In the ornamental part, the study compares the production costs of selected ornamental plants from conventional cultivation with organic ...
+In the ornamental part, the study compares the production costs of selected ornamental plants from ...

 Extension of the study on life cycle assessments for alternative substrates to peat

 The aim of the research study is to extend the study by Eymann et al. (2015) of the Zurich University of Applied Sciences (ZHAW) by selected substrate components and substrate mixtures which, based on defined criteria, have a high potential as peat substitutes.
-Analogous to the 2015 study, the present research project is intended to provide a ...
+Analogous to the 2015 study, the present research ...

 Implementation of aquaponic technology in Kunming, China: Construction of prototype for cultivation of fish and vegetables

 This project proposes to introduce the Aquaponic technology (AP) to China’s urban population.
 The objective is to devise AP systems suitable for efficient food production on smallest surfaces, which will be implemented in urban areas.
-Two solutions should be developed: (i) a prototype greenhouse facility for the partner company Swissino Agriculture ...
+Two solutions should be developed: (i) a prototype greenhouse facility for the ...

 Effect of cryopreservation on genome mutation rate - examples of grapevine